ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 action = action_space.sample_discrete()
 ```
 ## working with state and observation spaces

+State spaces are used by environments to understand what the current state variables are.
+Observation spaces are used by agents to access infomation about the environment.

+The GlobalSpace object has functionality for loading and sampling episodes from datasets.

 ```python
 #  load a state or observation space from a dataset
 state_space = GlobalSpace('state').from_dataset('example')